ansys/pystk/doc/source/api/ansys/stk/core/vgt/IVectorGeometryToolVectorDisplacement.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.vgt.IVectorGeometryToolVectorDisplacement.origin`
+              - Specify the vector's origin point.
             * - :py:attr:`~ansys.stk.core.vgt.IVectorGeometryToolVectorDisplacement.destination`
+              - Specify the vector's destination point.
             * - :py:attr:`~ansys.stk.core.vgt.IVectorGeometryToolVectorDisplacement.apparent`
+              - Controls whether to take a light speed delay into account.
             * - :py:attr:`~ansys.stk.core.vgt.IVectorGeometryToolVectorDisplacement.ignore_aberration`
+              - Set to true if you do not want to calculate the aberration correction.
+This property is read-only if Apparent is set to false.
             * - :py:attr:`~ansys.stk.core.vgt.IVectorGeometryToolVectorDisplacement.signal_sense`
+              - Specify a sense of signal transmission.
+This property is read-only if Apparent is set to false.
             * - :py:attr:`~ansys.stk.core.vgt.IVectorGeometryToolVectorDisplacement.reference_system`
+              - Specify a frame in which the light time delay is computed.
+This property is read-only if Apparent is set to false.

 Import detail